-Personal hearing in this case was fixed on 30.05.2024, wherein Shri Rishikesh J Mehra, Advocate appeared on behalf of the passenger/ Noticee.
-Shri Rishikesh Mehra, Advocate submitted that he has filed written reply dated 09.04.2024 and reiterated the same.
-He submitted that his client Shri Fenilkumar Sanjaykumar Shah visited Bangkok with his family.
-He also submitted that the gold was purchased by him (client) from his personal savings and borrowed money from his friends.
-He reiterated that his client brought Gold in the form of gold kada, for his personal and family use.
-There was no malafide intention of smuggling or illegal activity by the Noticee.
-This is the first time he brought gold in jewellery form, i.e. gold kada.
+Personal hearing in this case was fixed on 05.06.2024, wherein Shri Mahavir Bhansali, Advocate appeared on behalf of Shri Vicky Hariram

+Bhatia.
+Shri Mahavir Bhansali submitted that that the gold, which was seized was purchased by him from his personal savings and borrowed money from his friends and relatives.
+This is the first time he brought gold, i.e. one gold chain and one gold kada.
+The gold is not a prohibited item and also not in commercial quantity.
 Due to ignorance of law the gold was not declared by the passenger.
-He further submitted that his client is ready to pay applicable Customs Duty, fine and penalty and requested for release of the seized gold.
+He further submitted that his client is ready to pay applicable Customs Duty, fine and penalty and requested for release of seized gold.
 He requested to take lenient view in the matter and allow to release the gold on payment of reasonable fine and penalty.